pcaston/OpenPeerPower.github.io/source/_integrations/fronius.markdown

 ---
 title: Fronius
-description: Instructions on how to connect your Fronius Inverter to Home Assistant.
+description: Instructions on how to connect your Fronius Inverter to Open Peer Power.
 ha_category:
   - Energy
   - Sensor